aqarios/luna-model/README.md

 - **Integer**: the variable can be any integer number $\in [-2^{64}-1, 2^{64}-1]$ (_for a 64-Bit system_).
 - **Real**: the variable can be any floating point number $\in [\approx -1.7976...E308, \approx +1.7976...E308]$ (_[-f64::MAX, f64::MAX]_).

 _In general not all variable types are supported by all optimizers you can find.
 It can be the case that a defined model cannot be natively translated into the expected format of an optimizer.
-To resolve this you can use [**aqmodels.transformations**]()._
+To resolve this you can use [**LunaModel.transformations**]()._

 Let's have a look a the **Knapsack Problem** for defining an optimization problem using only Binary variables.
 We have $n$ items $x_1, x_2, \dots, x_n$, each with a weight $w_i$ and a value $v_i$, and a maximum capacity of $W$.